 Seizures due to hyperinsulinemic hypoglycemia have been reported.
 Inappropriate insulin secretion secondary to islet cell hyperplasia, called pancreatic nesidioblastosis, might explain this syndrome.[32]

+The death rate for gastric bypass is 1 in 50!
 A recent study by researchers at the University of Washington found that 1 in 50 people die within one month of having gastric bypass surgery, and that figure jumps nearly fivefold if the surgeon is inexperienced.